Generalized modeling of empirical social-ecological systems: Discussion

 \subsection{Generalized modeling of empirical social-ecological systems}

 Studies of social-ecological systems are frequently either in-depth case studies that can represent the complexity of a specific case \citep{Berkes__1998}, or theoretical studies that aim to represent general mechanisms and make general statements concerning social-ecological systems \citep{Biggs2009,Carpenter1999,Lade2013}.
-The results of case-studies, however, can be difficult to generalize to other situations, and the theoretical studies can lack the complexity needed to be relevant to real-world policy-making situations.
+The results of case studies, however, can be difficult to generalize to other situations, and the theoretical studies can lack the complexity needed to be relevant to real-world policy-making situations.
 Modeling approaches at an intermediate level of complexity are required, which can take the complexity of contextual factors into account while also being able to provide system-level, generalizable explanations for the phenomena under study.
 Generalized modeling promises to be a method that provides such an approach.
 As the Baltic cod fishery example demonstrates, it can efficiently handle case-specific social and ecological complexity while also rigorously and rapidly analyzing the model at a system level.

-The generalized modeling approach can function in the presence of limited data and a variety of quantitative and quantitative knowledge.
-Long time series are not necessary (although may help yield a more accurate model) to calibrate model functions as only point properties of the model's processes are required.
-These parameters, the so-called generalized parameters that parameterize the system's Jacobian matrix, are easily interpreted and can often be extracted from qualitative knowledge about the social-ecological system.
+The generalized modeling approach can function in the presence of limited data and a variety of quantitative and qualitative knowledge.
+Although they may help yield a more accurate model, long time series are not necessary to calibrate model functions in a conventional dynamical systems model, or to calculate stability via time series statistics in an early warning signal approach \citep{Dakos_PTRSB_2014}.
+Only point properties of the model's processes are required: the so-called generalized parameters that parameterize the system's Jacobian matrix, are easily interpreted and can often be extracted from qualitative knowledge about the social-ecological system.
 At the same time, the lack of functional forms means that generalized models cannot simulate time series, an output that is usually expected of dynamical models.
 Instead generalized models should be applied to research questions involving qualitative dynamical patterns---such as the boom and collapse in the Baltic cod fishery, as demonstrated above.
 The qualitative dynamical patterns could be the final research question, as in the Baltic Sea case study, or they could a first modeling exercise preceding development of a more complicated model.

 Integrating knowledge from traditionally isolated disciplines (such as the natural and social sciences) is another important challenge for social-ecological modeling.
 Causal loop diagrams are widely used, especially in collaborative or participatory contexts, to assess feedbacks within a social-ecological system \citep{Sendzimir2008,Downing2014}, but the `modeling' process often terminates there, due to the difficulty of developing a quantitative social-ecological model.
 As shown in the Baltic case study, generalized modeling is a promising tool for developing a causal loop diagram into a quantitative model in collaborative or participatory settings.